FreeRTOS/FreeRTOS-Plus-TCP/MISRA.md

         converted to a void pointer and sent to the IP-task.
 The function used to send the events handles various events for the IP-task and thus only accepts void pointers.
-The IP-task converts the void pointer back to the event.
+The IP-task converts the void pointer back to the original event.
 Thus, this rule can be safely suppressed.

 _Ref 11.6.2_

 - MISRA Rule 11.6 `uintptr_t` is guaranteed by the implementation to fit a pointer size of the platform.
-The conversion is required to move the pointer backward by a constant offset to get to a 'hidden' pointer which is not available for the user to use.
+The pointer has to be moved backward by a constant offset to get to a 'hidden' pointer which is not available for the user to use.
+This conversion is done to achieve that while avoiding pointer arithmetic.

 #### Rule 11.8
 _Ref 11.8.1_